redtexts/texts/wildcat_1980s_capitalism_destruction.md

-In the underdeveloped world workers assemble the latest computer technology in sweatshops whose conditions would have shocked Marx and Engels while the majority of the population there sinks towards starvation and destitution.
+In the underdeveloped world workers assemble the latest computer technology in sweatshops whose conditions would have shocked Marx and Engels; while the majority of the population there sinks towards starvation and destitution.
 In the industrialised world, despite the automation of industry, the pace of work increases while wages stagnate or fall.
 Unemployment leads to "third world conditions" in our cities.